casagrandegf/Redes/README.md

 So, to include new routers, just add this info.

-## To make easily for test, a script "test.sh" have been created.
-In
+## To make a test easily, a script "test.sh" have been created.
+To include more routers just copy a line an change the id.

 ## To run:
- 1 - execute one by one ./no "Id router".
+ 1 - run one by one: ./no "Id router".
 Or
- 2 - execute sh test.sh
+ 2 - run: sh test.sh

-## The format of messages is:
+## To send messages between routers, just write in the format:
 "Id destination" "message"